Braves vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A pair of hot hitters, Ronald Acuna Jr. and Michael Conforto, will be on display when the Atlanta Braves face the San Francisco Giants on Friday at 7:20 PM ET, at Truist Park.
+Wilmer Flores and the San Francisco Giants hit the field on Saturday at Truist Park against Yonny Chirinos, who is starting for the Atlanta Braves.
+First pitch will be at 7:20 PM ET.

-The Braves have been listed as -225 moneyline favorites in this matchup with the Giants (+180).
-The game's over/under is set at 8.5 runs.
+The Giants have been listed as +100 moneyline underdogs in this matchup against the favored Braves (-120).
+A 9.5-run total is set for the matchup.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.